 CRAFTING: Crafters already make enough money (and get their supplies for free).

-I am not resentful at all towards people who truly do understand the value of all that we do in the effort of spreading creativity.
-Like I outlined above, even a cheap project that costs you $10 to recreate can cost us almost $100 to blog about.
-I think the biggest problem is all these myths and misconceptions about bloggers and crafters making all this big money.
+I am not resentful towards people who understand the value of what we do in the effort of spreading creativity.
+Even a cheap project that costs you $10 to recreate can cost us almost $100 to blog about.

 Here are some myths about the craft industry: